Crooked River State Park

-Crooked River State Park is a 500 acre Georgia state park located near St. Mary's on the south bank of the Crooked River, providing an excellent coastal setting.
-The park is dedicated to the preservation of its natural resources and public education.
-The park is near the ruins of the McIntosh Sugarworks, built around 1825 and used as a starch factory during the American Civil War.
-It is the closest state park to Cumberland Island National Seashore and it is adjacent to the Naval Submarine Base Kings Bay.
+Crooked River State Park is a 500 acre Georgia state park located near St. Marys on the south bank of the Crooked River in Camden County.
+The park is operated by the Georgia Department of Natural Resources and preserves coastal forest and salt marsh habitat while providing environmental education programs.
+Nearby are the ruins of the McIntosh Sugarworks, a tabby mill built around 1825 that was later used to produce starch during the American Civil War; the sugarworks were added to the National Register of Historic Places in 1992 (NRHP reference no. 92000167).
+The park is a short drive from St. Marys, the mainland gateway to Cumberland Island National Seashore, and is adjacent to Naval Submarine Base Kings Bay.